VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/shipment-type.md

 # ShipmentType ==~object~==

-The `ShipmentType` represents a shipment within a shopping cart or order.
+This type represents a shipment within a shopping cart or order.

 ## Fields